django/dsf-working-groups/README.md

 ## About working groups

-Working groups and teams (will be referred to as working groups only) are the primary way work gets done at the DSF.
-The DSF Board and/or Steering Council delegates certain powers to working groups, which can then act on behalf of the DSF without Board votes/approvals on every specific item.
+Working groups and teams (will be referred to as working groups only) are groups of volunteers who work for the DSF or the Django framework itself.
+The DSF Board and/or Steering Council can delegate certain powers to working groups, which can then act on their behalf without Board/ Steering Council votes/approvals on every specific item.
 For example, a Grants Working Group could have authority to directly issue financial grants, subject to certain limits, without the need for the full Board to approve each individual grant.

 ## Joining a Working Group